IntScription/devlog/logs/2025-07-18/index.md

 # Devlog - 2025-07-18

 ## 🚀 What I Did

-- Had some fun on MonkeyType(like got 72 with 98% accuracy - not great score but getting there).
+- Had some fun on MonkeyType (like got 72 with 98% accuracy — not great score but getting there).

-- Used ChatGpt to get some info on different devlog options:
+- Used ChatGPT to get some info on different devlog options:

 | Purpose          | Platform               |
 | ---------------- | ---------------------- |